 Human activities damage the environment every day.
-The least we can do as individuals is reduce our impact on nature keeping our daily actions as eco-friendly as possible.
+The least we can do as individuals is reduce our impact on nature by keeping our daily actions as eco-friendly as possible.
 Practicing a minimal waste lifestyle is one of the best ways to achieve this.

 If you really want to commit to an eco-friendly way of living, you should consider modifying your home to promote your new lifestyle.
 It’s one of the places where you spend the majority of your life, after all.

-Start modifying your kitchen, the most frequently-used place in your home.
+Start by modifying your kitchen, the most frequently-used place in your home.
 Here are a few things you should keep in mind when working your way towards a greener kitchen.

 Equipment